STIXProject/stix-validator/README.rst

 Schematron output is sent to stdout.

-STIX Profile to xslt Conversion
+STIX Profile to XSLT Conversion
 """""""""""""""""""""""""""""""

-The ``profile-to-xslt.py`` script performs a conversion from a valid STIX profile to xslt.
+The ``profile-to-xslt.py`` script performs a conversion from a valid STIX profile to XSLT.

 ::

   $ profile-to-xslt.py <valid_stix_profile.xlsx>

-Xslt output is sent to stdout.
+XSLT output is sent to stdout.

 CybOX Validation
 """"""""""""""""